Wire-Network/wire-docs/docs/api-reference/wire-cdt/best-practices/abi/abi-code-generator-attributes-explained.md

 };
 ```

-The code above will mark this `class` as being an `Antelope` contract, this allows for namespacing of contracts, i.e. you can include headers like `sysio::token` and not have `sysio::token`'s actions/tables wind up in you ABI or generated dispatcher.
+The code above will mark this `class` as being a Wire contract, this allows for namespacing of contracts, i.e. you can include headers like `sysio::token` and not have `sysio::token`'s actions/tables wind up in you ABI or generated dispatcher.

 ## [[sysio::on_notify("VALID_SYSIO_ACCOUNT_NAME::VALID_SYSIO_ACTION_NAME")]]